2026 Commonwealth Games: King's Baton Relay

-The King's Baton was officially launched on 10 March 2025, to mark the start of the 500 days countdown, with King Charles III handing over the baton to the first runner, Sir Chris Hoy.
-The baton was designed by Tim Norman and is made from ash wood.
-The Games organization decided that he would be sent to the Caribbean region to start the global relay with Port of Spain, in Trinidad and Tobago, as the first international stop.
-The choice of Trinidad and Tobago was as a result of the country successfully hosting the 2023 Commonwealth Youth Games.
-The Caribbean part of the Baton Relay will culminate in Saint Vicent and Granadines on Saturday 14 June, before the African leg (15 June to 24 October), then Asia (25 October to 21 December), Oceania (2 January to 26 March 2026), Americas (27 March to 6 May 2026), and Europe (8 May to 23 July 2026).
+The King's Baton was officially launched on 10 March 2025, to mark the start of the 500-day countdown, with King Charles III, in full military regalia, unveiling the plaque and then handing over the baton to the first runner, Sir Chris Hoy.
+The baton made from ash wood was designed by Tim Norman.
+The organisation decided that it would be sent to the Caribbean region to start the global relay with Port of Spain, in Trinidad and Tobago, as the first international stop.

+The choice of Trinidad and Tobago was a result of the country successfully hosting the 2023 Commonwealth Youth Games.
+The Caribbean part of the Baton Relay culminated in Saint Vincent and the Grenadines on Saturday 14 June, before the African leg (15 June to 24 October), then Asia (25 October to 21 December), Oceania (2 January to 26 March 2026), Americas (27 March to 6 May 2026), and Europe (8 May to 23 July 2026).

-For the first time ever, each of the current 74 Commonwealth Games Association (CGA) will receive their own Baton, crafted in Glasgow, and being able to customize it according to their culture.
-Thus, each place where each of these pieces has passed through will be able to customize it as part of the demonstration of its culture or local characteristics, with total creative freedom for this, breaking the tradition of a baton as a mere museum piece.
-Another tradition that will be broken will be that of the formal passage of the object from one country or territory to another, eliminating any possibility of using fuel or causing a traffic jam during the trip, giving new opportunities for local people.
-Thanks to this innovative format, the 18th Baton Relay will be the longest and most inclusive for a Commonwealth Games, with the 74 CGAs each having up to six days to organise their series of activities, giving opportunities to each one to have more time to celebrate.
-Also as the first time as part of The King's Baton Relay, Commonwealth Sport is partnering with the Royal Commonwealth Society (RCS) to elaborate and demonstrate the Commonwealth Clean Oceans Plastics Campaign – bringing much-needed attention to both ongoing ocean conservation efforts and interesting new solutions to re-using plastic waste.
+For the 18th Baton Relay, a new format was introduced where each of the 74 Commonwealth Games Associations (CGAs) received an individual baton crafted in Glasgow.
+Rather than passing a single baton between nations, each CGA was permitted to customise its baton to reflect its local culture.

+In addition to being the first time of being part of The King's Baton Relay, Commonwealth Sport partnered with the Royal Commonwealth Society (RCS) to integrate the Commonwealth Clean Oceans Plastics Campaign into the relay, focusing on ocean conservation and methods for recycling plastic waste.

-The King's Baton Relay will culminate at the Opening Ceremony of Glasgow 2026 on 23 July 2026, as a traditional and fundamental part of the Commonwealth Games Opening Ceremonies.
+The King's Baton Relay culminated at the Opening Ceremony of Glasgow 2026 on 23 July 2026, as a traditional and fundamental part of the Commonwealth Games Opening Ceremonies.

 Ceremonies

-As part of the proposed plan put forward by Commonwealth Games Scotland, the opening and closing ceremonies are expected to be scaled down compared to previous Games.
-It is unknown as of yet whether the ceremonies will take place in a stadium or another venue in Glasgow.
+As part of the proposed plan put forward by Commonwealth Games Scotland, the opening and closing ceremonies were scaled down compared to previous Games.
+It was announced on 20 March 2026 that the opening ceremony would take place at the OVO Hydro, the first time in the Games' 96-year history that a ceremony would be held in an indoor venue.

+Opening ceremony

+The opening ceremony of the 2026 Commonwealth Games took place on 23 July 2026 at the OVO Hydro in Glasgow.
+It was the first Commonwealth Games opening ceremony to be staged entirely indoors.
+Scottish singer-songwriter KT Tunstall headlined the ceremony, with performances by Callum Beattie, Nina Nesbitt, Nathan Evans and Saint Phnx, while electronic folk duo Valtos provided the soundtrack to the Parade of Nations.
+The King and Queen, Prime Minister of the United Kingdom and First Minister of Scotland were in attendance.
+The ceremony concluded the King's Baton Relay.